Skip to content

 What happens to the Oreos during the infusion process?

 Here’s where the magic happens.
 As the custard rests, the Oreos slowly break down and disintegrate.
-The dark cocoa wafers dissolve into the base, infusing it with deep chocolate flavor, the creamy filling stays in tact, but it melds with the base, adding just the right amount of sweetness.
+The dark cocoa wafers dissolve into the base, infusing it with deep chocolate flavor, the creamy filling stays intact, but it melds with the base, adding just the right amount of sweetness.

-It might feel strange to strain out the base and not find much to pull out, but this is exactly what makes the infusion work.
+It might feel strange to strain out the base and not find much left to pull out, but this is exactly what makes the infusion work.
 Instead of chunks floating around in plain ice cream, the entire base takes on the essence of Oreos.
 The final churned ice cream tastes layered, complex, and far richer than a standard cookies-and-cream.

 Why aren’t we adding any cocoa to the Oreo ice cream base?

 The temptation might be to add cocoa powder for extra chocolate depth—but it isn’t necessary here.
 Oreos already contain a ton of rich chocolate flavor, which brings a balanced, chocolatey richness that dissolves seamlessly into the base.
 Adding cocoa powder could make the custard taste overly dark and chocolatey, masking the nostalgic Oreo flavor that we worked so hard to build.
 By relying solely on the cookies, the ice cream tastes exactly like Oreos—familiar, comforting, and perfectly balanced.
-Short answer: there’s enough chocolate here for even the biggest chocaholics.
+Short answer: there’s enough chocolate here for even the biggest chocoholics.

 a few ice cream flavors sitting on a counter